HERE COMES MARSHALL OKELL….

 The result is a deep, raw, honest, dirty blues sound that grabs you by the throat and then sooths you with a sweet honey tasting musical medicine.
 There are pure guts, sweat and emotion in his latest material that leave you exhausted and elated in their wake.

-For those loyal followers that have watched him play over the years, the new album heralds a more honest interpretation of who this man is on the stage.
+For those loyal followers that have watched him play over the years, Sipping on Rocket fuel heralds a more honest interpretation of who this man is on the stage.
 His guttural energy needed capturing and canning in record form and his latest album has done that and more besides.

 As with his previous recordings, Marshall enlisted the help of fellow musicians and friends ‘The Hussy Hicks’ Leesa Gentz and Julz Parker, as well as band members Nicolas Lemits, Ben Cox and Tracy Stephens in the making of the new album.
 He describes his time in the studio with his company as a period of “Great, soulful, natural expression with no protection and a great team to throw ideas around.”
 Some of the material has been ten years in the making, with additional song-writing input from his university friend and creative writing influence Matty Cummins.
 There’s a distinct evolution in his writing style and the obvious passion for his life, loves and ongoing social commentary is there for all to hear.

 Be warned.
 Marshall has emerged with a new level of addictive, heart and mind altering musical energy.
 This guy doesn’t just make music.
 He’s a roaring powerhouse of a man, and this album will get under your skin, into your blood and course through you like a visceral super-high of the likes you won’t come down from easily.

 2007 – Marshall and The Fro – Self titled (album)

 2010 – Marshall and The Fro – Friends For Life (album)

 2015 – Marshall Okell – Sipping on rocket fuel (album)